Scan compound files

 - In the right part of the window, in the Security level section, click the Settings button.

-- In the Virus scan window that opens, on the Scope tab, in the Scan compound files section, specify the types of compound files that you want to scan: archives, self-extracting archives, embedded OLE objects, mail files, or password-protected archives by selecting the corresponding check boxes.
+- In Virus scan window that opens, on the Scope tab, in the Scan compound files section, specify the compound files you want to scan: archives, self-extracting archives, embedded OLE objects, mail files, or password-protected archives by selecting the corresponding check boxes.

 - Click the Additional button.

-- In the Compound files window that opens, in the Time limit section, do one of the following:
+- In the Compound files window that opens, in the Size limit section, do one of the following:

 - If you do not want the application to unpack large compound files, select the Do not unpack large compound files check box and specify the required value in the Maximum file size field.